TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 content\_from\_pid\_allowOutsideDomain
 """"""""""""""""""""""""""""""""""""""

-.. container:: table-row

-   Property
+:aspect:`Property`
       content\_from\_pid\_allowOutsideDomain

-   Data type
+:aspect:`Data type`
       boolean

-   Description
+:aspect:`Description`
       Using the "Show content from this page instead" feature allows you to insert content from the current domain only.
 Setting this option will allow content included from anywhere in the page tree!

+      Another use case is mount points: By means of the page type "Mount Point" you can virtually insert a whole subtree from somwhere else by just pointing to it.
+However, usually this only works within the page tree of the given domain.
+Setting :ts:`config.content_from_pid_allowOutsideDomain = 1` removes that restriction.

+Keywords: mountpoint